Acrobat Carving Workshop - NEW

 Accommodations with shared bathroom facilities can be arranged for participants in Pension Jana, a comfortable, clean hostel located in a residential area a five minute walk from the workshop.
-The price is about 450 Czech crowns (approximately 15 Euro per night) for a double room, 600 Czech crowns (approx. 21 Euro) for a single room (includes breakfast), or 380 Cz crowns for a dormitory room.
+The price is about 400 Czech crowns (approx. 15 Euro/18 USD per night) for a double room, 600 Czech crowns (approx. 24 Euro/ 28 USD) for a single room (includes breakfast), or 380 Cz crowns for a triple room.
 For more informaton, go to the Pension Jana web site: www.dhotels.cz.

 If participants prefer other accommodation, we can provide contacts to booking agencies in Prague.

 Participants can cook meals in a small kitchen in the workshop or eat in local Czech restaurants (approx. 8 Euro for lunch).